asavagar/uk-covid19-firm-creation/content/reports/Apr2021/_index.md

 <small>Download data as: <a href="data/07sections.csv" download="07sections.csv"><i class="fas fa-file-csv"></i></a></small>

 - March 2021 has higher firm creation in most sectors than March 2019.
-- ‘Activities of households as employers; undifferentiated goods-and services-producing activities’, 'Wholesale, and Retail Trade' and 'Manufacturing' sectors show the greatest increase in firm creation in February 2021.
+- â€˜Activities of households as employers; undifferentiated goods-and services-producing activitiesâ€™, 'Wholesale, and Retail Trade' and 'Manufacturing' sectors show the greatest increase in firm creation in February 2021.
-- Compared to March 2019, in March 2021 there is over a 300% increase in business creation for ‘Raising other animals’, ‘Wholesale of waste and scrap’, 'Retail sale via mail order houses or via Internet', ‘Agents involved in the sale of furniture, household goods, hardware and ironmongery' and ‘Renting and leasing of recreational and sports goods’.
+- Compared to March 2019, in March 2021 there is over a 300% increase in business creation for â€˜Raising other animalsâ€™, â€˜Wholesale of waste and scrapâ€™, 'Retail sale via mail order houses or via Internet', â€˜Agents involved in the sale of furniture, household goods, hardware and ironmongery' and â€˜Renting and leasing of recreational and sports goodsâ€™.
 - The increasing business creation in food-related retail sales and wholesale sectors persists.
-There is over a 200% increase in the sectors of ‘Wholesale of food, beverages and tobacco’, 'Retail sale of bread, cakes, flour confectionery and sugar confectionery in specialised stores' and ‘Manufacture of bakery and farinaceous products' in March 2021 to March 2019.
+There is over a 200% increase in the sectors of â€˜Wholesale of food, beverages and tobaccoâ€™, 'Retail sale of bread, cakes, flour confectionery and sugar confectionery in specialised stores' and â€˜Manufacture of bakery and farinaceous products' in March 2021 to March 2019.
-- There are lower registrations relative to March 2019 in 'Packaging activities', ‘Warehousing and storage’, ‘Specialist medical practice activities’.
+- There are lower registrations relative to March 2019 in 'Packaging activities', â€˜Warehousing and storageâ€™, â€˜Specialist medical practice activitiesâ€™.